M4nd0C4lrissian/CPC/README.md

 - training.py
 - and the custom dataloader

-In make_CPC we simulate user choice and split up our test data into the UI matrix and the holdout ratings.
+In make_CPC we simulate user choice and split up our test data into the user-item matrix and the holdout ratings.

 - user_choice.py
 - split_test_data.py